RPVJ7/scd-etl-pipeline-python-s3-mysql/README.md

 ## How to Run

-1. Ensure AWS credentials are configured securely and upload the files (orders_ETL.json, orders_ETL_incremental.json) into a folder called **etl_pipeline** in a S3 bucket with a structure etl_pipeline --> yyyymmdd
+1.Upload ETL Files to S3

+Before proceeding, ensure that your AWS credentials are configured securely, either through environment variables, AWS CLI configuration, or an IAM role (if running on AWS infrastructure).

+Upload the following files to an S3 bucket under the path etl_pipeline/yyyyMMdd:

+orders_ETL.json

+orders_ETL_incremental.json

+The expected folder structure in the S3 bucket should be:

+s3://<your-bucket-name>/etl_pipeline/yyyyMMdd/
+    ├── orders_ETL.json
+    └── orders_ETL_incremental.json

 2. Ensure MySQL schema and tables (customers1, products1, orders1) are created in a database called 'Python'
 3. Run the script or notebook containing the main function: **scd_etl_pipeline.ipynb**